UNIkeEN/SJMCL/README.md

 <details>
 <summary><h4>Arch Linux</h4></summary>

 SJMCL is available on the Arch User Repository (AUR).
-You can install it using your favorite [AUR helper](https://wiki.archlinux.org/title/AUR_helpers):
+You can install it using a common [AUR helper](https://wiki.archlinux.org/title/AUR_helpers):

 ```bash
 yay -S sjmcl-bin